Envek/kaigionrails-rails-executor/slides.md

 <Transform scale="1.2">

-It should be fast or developer experience will be bad.
+It should be fast or the developer experience will be bad.

 And framework and gems usually doesn't change at all.

-So only application code need to be reloaded.
+So only the application code need to be reloaded.

 </Transform>